-Managing Your Customer Experience: The Seven Deadly Sins
+Managing Your Customer Experience: The 7 Deadly Sins

 A comprehensive customer experience (CX) strategy implemented systematically produces powerful results.
 There is no ‘silver bullet’ for this, it relies on a company-wide commitment and a ruthless focus on ‘what matters most’ to your customers – implementing the people, process and product changes that will make the biggest difference.